I have been spending a lot of time lately staring at agent logs.

 Before deriving the ELBO, I want to ground the circuit in the formal framework from the PLP paper.
 The foundational equation is the semantic target:

-The key insight of the circuit optimizer is that it factorizes the potential into a product of local factors and structural constraints:
+The key insight of the circuit optimizer is that we can factorize the potential \(\Phi\) into a product of local factors over explicit cliques and structural constraints:

 This decomposition is exactly what makes the inference structured rather than monolithic.
-Each factor $f_i$ is a local verification check — “do the partial products sum correctly?”, “is the output format parseable?” — synthesized by the Controller at runtime and compiled via RestrictedPython.
+Each local factor is a verification check answering the question “do the partial products sum correctly?”, “is the output format parseable?” and each is synthesized by the Controller and run by the interpreter.
 The NAND factors encode the structural prior that competing approaches to the same sub-problem should not both be active.

-The log of the factored potential gives us the circuit energy:
+The log of the factored potential gives the same circuit energy:

 The ELBO formulation: amortized structured variational inference